 - opportunities to join existing practitioner communities such our CAS Master Teacher network extending and sharing good practice

 - the opportunity to take the BCS Certificate in Primary Computing alongside the course

 When you have completed this course you will be an expert in the field of primary computing, enabling you to lead this subject successfully in a primary education setting.

 You will also have made significant progress towards an MA in Education, with 60 Masters’ level credits.
 If you have studied other credit bearing courses previously, you may have up to 120 credits, which means that you would only have to complete the thesis to gain an MA.

 For application information please see our how to apply page.

-To apply you need an undergraduate degree and must be a practising teacher in a primary setting.
+We ask that you have an undergraduate degree and are either a practising teacher or have experience of teaching in a primary setting.